 Diffuse – Porous woods: Certain hardwoods E.I., hard maple.
 The pores tend to be uniform in size and distribution throughout each annual ring.
 Or to decrease in size slightly and gradually toward the outer border of the annual growth ring.

 Dimensional Stability: The ability to maintain the original planned dimensions when influenced by a foreign substance.
 Wood is hydroscopic, and is not dimensional stable with changes in moisture content below the fiber saturation point.

 Direct Laminate Flooring: A product where resin impregnated material layer(s) is permanently bonded to the core.

-Direct Press Laminate (DPL): A laminating process by where the wear layer and décor surface are bonded directly to the substrate in a single step.
+Direct Press Laminate (DPL): Laminating process where the wear layer and décor surface are bonded directly to the substrate in a single step.

-Distressed: Creation of an antique or timeworn appearance by creating an artificial texture of a floor by techniques such as scraping, scratching and gouging.
+Distressed: Creation of an antique or timeworn appearance.
+Created by an artificial texture of a floor by techniques such as scraping, scratching and gouging.

 Dry Wall: Interior covering material, such as hardboard, plywood or gypsum board that is applied in large sheets or panels.

 Eased edge: A chamfered or beveled edge of strip flooring, plank, block and parquet at approximately a 45 degree angle.

 End Joint: The joint created where two pieces of flooring are joined end to end.

 End Matched: Plank or strip flooring milled using a tongue and groove method of joining.